What If Airlines Claim Extraordinary Circumstances

 Believe me, this step can be pretty challenging itself.

-Incomplete or vague reasons of flight disruptions are always suspicious
+Incomplete or vague reasons for flight disruptions are always suspicious

 As a rule of thumb, when airlines refuse to provide you with evidence of the reason behind flight delay or cancellation, it means they have something to hide, which is always suspicious.